Cherie2/Challenge9/SampleREADME.md

   This application generates a professional readme file.

 ## Installation
-  This application requires node and inquirer
+  Application requires node and inquirer package to run.

 ## Usage
-  Answer the prompts and readme file will be generated
+  Answer the prompts and the readme file will be generated.

 ## License
-  License under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) license
+  Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license

 ## Contribution
-  Any recommendations contact information is provided below.
+  Any suggestions for this application can be communicated through the email provided below.

 ## Tests
   n/a

 ## Questions
- *Any questions please contact me*
+ *Any questions please contact me through email*

   [Cherie2](https://github.com/Cherie2)